cameronjamesw/horizons_frontend/README.md

 - Remove edit functionality for admin users - they should only have permissions to delete content of users, not update it.
 - Add comment form feedback for users when submitting invalid data, there are currently no error alerts.
 - Add a feature to clear the searchbar and categories dropdown.
+- When updating password or username, user should be made to sign in again

 #### Long Term Improvements
 Lower priority, longer term features to be added are: